Rotunda, Woolwich: Carlton House (1814–1818)

-Transfer to Woolwich (1818-1820)
+Transfer to Woolwich (1818–1820)

 John Nash initially hoped to convert the structure into a church, even preparing "a design and calculation" for this purpose, as the structure "was designed to house a large number of people, and was internally uninhibited by columns, so that sight and sound lines would have been excellent."
 However, the Prince Regent directed that it be re-erected on Woolwich Common for use as a museum by the Royal Artillery.

 The transfer was facilitated by Benjamin Bloomfield, 1st Baron Bloomfield, the Prince Regent's Private Secretary and Keeper of the Privy Purse, with approval from Henry Phipps, 1st Earl of Mulgrave, the Master-General of the Ordnance.
 The reconstruction was supervised by Benjamin Charles Stephenson, Surveyor-General of the Office of Works, with Lt-Colonel John J. Jones of the Royal Engineers serving as Commanding Engineer.

-The Rotunda's relocation to Woolwich was closely connected to the Royal Military Repository, which had been founded in 1778 by Captain William Congreve (1742-1814) of the Royal Artillery.
-Congreve created the Repository as "a school of methods of mounting and dismounting ordnance" after his experiences "as a lieutenant firework in Canada during the Seven Years War (1756-63)" convinced him of "the need to train the artillery how to manoeuvre heavy ordnance in difficult conditions."
+The Rotunda's relocation to Woolwich was closely connected to the Royal Military Repository, which had been founded in 1778 by Captain William Congreve (1742–1814) of the Royal Artillery.
+Congreve created the Repository as "a school of methods of mounting and dismounting ordnance" after his experiences as a lieutenant firework in Canada during the Seven Years' War convinced him of the need to train the artillery to manoeuvre heavy ordnance in difficult conditions.
 Congreve conceived of forming "as extensive a collection as possible of everything tending to improve the science and practice of artillery, and to explain its progress."

-After the elder Congreve's death in 1814, his son Sir William Congreve, 2nd Baronet (1772-1828) succeeded to all his father's appointments, including Commandant of the Royal Military Repository and Superintendent of Military Machines.
-The younger Congreve was instrumental in bringing the Rotunda to Woolwich, having been "closely involved in the series of celebratory events marking the peace of 1814 and had masterminded the Grand National Jubilee on 1 August of that year."
+After the elder Congreve's death in 1814, his son Sir William Congreve, 2nd Baronet (1772–1828) succeeded to all his father's appointments, including Commandant of the Royal Military Repository and Superintendent of Military Machines.
+The younger Congreve was instrumental in bringing the Rotunda to Woolwich, having been closely involved in the celebrations of 1814, including the Grand National Jubilee.
 When the Prince Regent decided to dismantle the Rotunda, the Historic England report notes that "Congreve's wish to obtain it must also have been considered something of an ideal arrangement by the Office of Works, in that it would save its staff the trouble of storing or selling the materials."
 On 7 December 1818, Congreve requested the building be erected "on the brow of the Hill at the eastern boundary of the Repository Grounds, that spot being the most convenient as well as the most picturesque situation for it."

-When the building was re-erected in Woolwich (1819-1820), it underwent significant modifications to make it permanent.
-The original boarded outer walls were replaced with brick, and a central sandstone Doric column was added—though Nash's original roof structure had been designed to be self-supporting without it.
-The structure initially retained its canvas-covered wooden roof.
-The canvas was replaced with lead during renovations in 1862-1863, adding considerable dead weight to the roof structure.